Governance Documents

 D. Confidential Information

 In the course of doing business, the Company creates, uses, and obtains confidential, proprietary, and non-public information.
-Employees should be cautious in protecting the Company’s information, including confidential information obtained by the Company from third parties.
-Never leave documents, technological devices, inventory, or supplies unattended or unsecured.
+Employees should be diligent in protecting the Company’s information, including confidential information obtained by the Company from-third parties.
+Employees should never leave documents, technological devices, inventory, or supplies unattended or unsecured.
 Employees should not send any electronic information through unprotected sites or leave their computer in a place where it could be stolen.
 In addition, employees must be careful not to divulge confidential information when talking on cell phones or in open/public areas around people without a need to know.
 All employees are bound by the Confidentiality/Non-disclosure agreement executed by the employee at the time he or she became an employee.

-Employees may receive confidential information about the Company, its employees, customers or suppliers in connection with the work they do.
-Any information which is confidential, proprietary or non-public may not be disclosed to any third parties unless authorized by the Company in an executed Non-Disclosure Agreement or required by law.
+Additionally, employees may receive confidential information about the Company, its employees, customers, or suppliers in connection with the work they do.
+Any information which is confidential, proprietary, or non-public may not be disclosed to any third parties unless authorized by the Company in an executed Non-Disclosure Agreement or required by law.
 In addition, because this information belongs to the Company or its business partners, employees may not use the information for their own personal benefit or advantage.
 Employees must take appropriate steps to protect all information, including securing documents, limiting access to computers and electronic media, and using proper disposal methods, to prevent unauthorized access to such information.
-Proprietary, confidential and non-public information includes, but is not limited to: business methods; pricing and marketing data; strategies; computer access codes; screens; forms and information about, or received from, the Company or current, former or prospective customers, suppliers, or employees.
-Such information:
+Confidential, proprietary, and non-public information includes, but is not limited to: business methods; pricing and marketing data; strategies; computer access codes; forms and information about, or received from, the Company or current, former or prospective customers, suppliers, or employees.
+Such information must:

-• Must not be disclosed to persons outside of the Company, unless authorized by the Company in an executed Non-Disclosure Agreement or required by law.
+- Not be disclosed to persons outside of the Company, unless authorized by the Company in an executed Non-Disclosure Agreement or required by law;

-• Must not be used for personal benefit or the benefit of persons outside of the Company
+- Not be used for personal benefit or the benefit of persons outside of the Company;

-• Should only be disclosed to other Company employees on a “need to know” basis.
+- Only be disclosed to other Company employees on a “need to know” basis; And

 This list is not exhaustive and employees with questions regarding disclosure of information should contact their supervisor or the Legal Department.